-- Blue, green, teal and purple ice cream, with fish and star sprinkles and glitter would be great mermaid ice cream.
+- Blue, green, teal and purple ice cream, with mermaid tail and star sprinkles and glitter would be great mermaid ice cream.

-- Black, grey, white and yellow ice cream with glitter and stars would definitely suit a Star Wars party.
+- Black, grey, white and yellow ice cream with edible gold star glitter would definitely suit a Star Wars party.
 Alternatively, swap to blue, red and green, the colours of the light sabres.